France men's national under-19 volleyball team

 The France men's national under-19 volleyball team represents France in international men's volleyball competitions and friendly matches under the age 19 and it is ruled by the French Volleyball Federation body that is an affiliate of the Federation of International Volleyball FIVB and also part of the European Volleyball Confederation CEV.
+World number one under the aegis of the FIVB from 2023 to 2025.